 |Posted by David L. Prewett on September 28, 2011 at 8:15 PM|

 Just a reminder for Bannack Days.
 It is a wonderful time to visit Bannack and celebrate pioneer life and Bannack's glory days.
-Held always the third weekend in July, July 20 and 21 in 2013, I encourage those of you that have not had the opportunity to attend Bannack Days or may have not attended in the past few years to please come join us for this fun-filled weekend.
+Held always the third weekend in July, July 19 and 20 in 2014, I encourage those of you that have not had the opportunity to attend Bannack Days or may have not attended in the past few years to please come join us for this fun-filled weekend.

-For a nominal fee, breakfast is served in Hotel Meade by the Masons Bannack Historic Lodge No. 3-7-77 under the direction of W Bro Charlie Nau as a fund-raiser for the new Bannack Outdoor Shelter, beginning at 7:00am both days.
+For a nominal fee, breakfast is served in Hotel Meade by the Masons Bannack Historic Lodge No. 3-7-77 under the direction of W Bro Charlie Nau as a fund-raiser for the new Bannack Outdoor Shelter FIREPLACE, beginning at 7:00am both days.

 Lunch will be available as well as other delicious treats like ice cream, kettle corn, fry bread, corn on the cob, and fresh lemonade.